Typhoon Haima: Meteorological history

 Haima completed the eyewall replacement cycle by the morning on October 18.
 At this time, the JTWC upgraded it to a super typhoon.
 Several hours later, Haima presented a highly symmetric and tightly wound spiral structure with a 55 km-wide eye.
 There was a prominent anticyclone feature to the north blocking the usual poleward outflow channel, but given the impressive appearance, the restriction to flow was apparently having limited impact.
-Located in an area of warm sea surface temperatures near 30 ºC, Haima reached peak intensity at around 18:00 UTC, with the central pressure at 900 hPa and ten-minute maximum sustained winds at 215 km/h.
+Located in an area of warm sea surface temperatures near 30 °C, Haima reached peak intensity at around 18:00 UTC, with the central pressure at 900 hPa and ten-minute maximum sustained winds at 215 km/h.
 That intensity made Haima the second most intense tropical cyclone of the Northwest Pacific Ocean in 2016, after Typhoon Meranti.
 Simultaneously, the JTWC estimated one-minute maximum sustained winds at 270 km/h, equivalent to Category 5 on the Saffir–Simpson scale.
 As Haima continued approaching and interacting with Luzon on October 19, the core convection became elongated with another eyewall replacement cycle, leading to a weakening trend and a cloud-filled eye.
 The JTWC downgraded Haima to a Category 4-equivalent typhoon with 1-minute sustained winds of 220 km/h.
 Subsequently, the system made landfall over Peñablanca, Cagayan of the Philippines at 23:00 PST (15:00 UTC).

 When Haima entered the South China Sea shortly before 08:00 PST (00:00 UTC) on October 20, the typhoon had weakened significantly but become larger.
 Although Haima kept deteriorating gradually over decreasing ocean heat content, the system soon regained a ragged 150 km-wide eye.
 Environmental conditions at this time included increasing vertical wind shear slightly offset by good dual outflow channels.
 Turning north-northwestward along the periphery of a subtropical ridge positioned to the north and east, Haima made landfall over Haifeng County, Shanwei in the Guangdong province of China at 12:40 CST (04:40 UTC) on October 21.
 Several hours later, Haima weakened into a severe tropical storm owing to the rugged terrain, and the JTWC issued its final warning on the system.
 The system further weakened into a tropical storm at 12:00 UTC and ultimately a tropical depression in the Jiangxi province at 18:00 UTC.